railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Managing Service Contracts
 ==========================

-Contracts can take different forms within Open ERP, depending on their nature.
-So you can have several distinct types of services contract, such as:
+Contracts can take different forms within OpenERP, depending on their nature.
+So you can have several distinct types of service contracts, such as:

 * fixed-price contracts,